How to transfer your mobile number to a new provider

 Check your number has ported across

-When your number has been ported over from your old network to your new one, it’s time to pop your new SIM into your phone.
-It’s best to carry out a quick check to make sure everything worked as it should, so make a phone call or get someone to give you a ring.
+When your number has been ported over from your old network to your new one, you will find that your phone stops working (at least when you are away from wifi).
+It’s then time to pop your new SIM into your phone.
+It’s best to carry out a quick check to make sure everything works as it should, so make a phone call or get someone to give you a ring.

 Contact numbers to request a PAC

-The easiest way to request a port authorisation code is to text PAC to 65075.
-It’s free to text and your old provider should reply with your PAC within a minute.
-If you’d rather get a new phone number, you will need to follow a very similar process but instead get a service termination authorisation code (STAC) by texting STAC to 75075.
-Alternatively, you can call up your old provider and ask them for a PAC or STAC code.
-Here is how to get in touch with the UK’s biggest mobile providers.
+The easiest way to request a porting authorisation code is either to request one via your online account or by texting PAC to 65075.
+(If you’d rather get a new phone number, you will need to follow a very similar process but instead get a service termination authorisation code by texting STAC to 75075.)

 - O2 – Call 202 from an O2 phone or 0344 809 0222 from another mobile or landline